awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 Category: CTR\-driven metric

 **Average queue abandon time**  <a name="average-queue-abandon-time-historical"></a>
 Average time that contacts waited in the queue before being abandoned\.
-This is calculated by averaging the difference between `EnqueueTimestamp` and `DequeueTimestamp` \(from the CTR\) for abandoned contacts\.
-An contact is considered abandoned if it was removed from a queue but not answered by an agent or queued for callback\.
+This is calculated by averaging the difference between [EnqueueTimestamp](ctr-data-model.md#EnqueueTimestamp-CTR) and [DequeueTimestamp](ctr-data-model.md#DequeueTimestamp-CTR) \(from the CTR\) for abandoned contacts\.
+A contact is considered abandoned if it was removed from a queue but not answered by an agent or queued for callback\.
 Type: String \(*hh:mm:ss*\)
 Category: CTR\-driven metric

 **Average queue answer time**  <a name="average-queue-answer-time-historical"></a>
 Average time that contacts waited in the queue before being answered by an agent\.
-This is the average of `Duration` \(from the CTR\)\.
+This is the average of [Duration](ctr-data-model.md#Duration-CTR) \(from the CTR\)\.
 Type: String \(*hh:mm:ss*\)
 Category: CTR\-driven metric